 Balsamic Phase people tend to be introverted.
-Of course this will depend on the other planets in the chart.
+Of course, this will depend on the other planets in the chart.
 This phase ends the Lunar Cycle through the waning dark to the waxing dark at the New Moon.
-There is a sense of discarding what is no longer needed and to focus on the spiritual purpose of life.
+There is a sense of discarding what is no longer needed and focusing on the spiritual purpose of life.

 Find Your Moon Phase